-Once enshrined, the permanent regulation will be in effect for two years from the effective date.
+The permanent regulation is effective upon approval by the Office of Administrative Law (OAL) and filing with the Secretary of State.
+Once enshrined, the permanent regulation will be in place for two years from the effective date.
 However, employers must maintain specific records for three years after the effective date.
+Read on for a comprehensive deep dive into the top ten things you need to know to help you prepare.